It was a sudden realization.

 See, last year Andrew and I booked our summer holiday in Canada’s British Columbia.
 At the time, we focused on finding a different type of trip — We wanted to venture to a country we had not yet visited, a country that is largely wild and therefore breathtaking.
 We thought the idea of spending time whale watching in kayaks over calm ocean waters then relaxing in ancient forests was the ultimate definition of ‘tranquil vacation.’

 So we booked the trip — without concern, without even a second thought.
 That was nine months ago from this conversation.
-Now we were set to leave in eight days — a mere eight days — and I had the sudden realization that we were naive idiots.
+Now we were set to leave in seven weeks — a mere seven weeks — and I had the sudden realization that we were naive idiots.

 “Seriously, And.
 Think about it — When was the last time you went kayaking?”
 Then the better question: “Have you even ever been kayaking?!”

 He hesitated.
 I determined his silence answered my question.

 “Andrew.
 Want to know the last time I went kayaking?
 Never.
 I’ve never even touched a kayak before and — ”

 “Okay, ‘old on.
 I ‘ave touched a kayak before.”
 He seemed to puff with pride.
 I think he thought I was supposed to find comfort in the fact that his fingertips had stroked a kayak in the past.